temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal task-queue versioning add-redirect-rule: Add Task Queue redirect rules

-NOTICE: Worker versioning is experimental.
-This command is subject to change.

 Add a new redirect rule for a given Task Queue.
 You may add at most one redirect rule for each distinct source build ID: